henryh28/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 4-print_alphabet.c - Prints the lowercase alphabet without the letter e or q.
 Print a newline character at the end of the string

 3-print_alphabets.c - Prints the lowercase alphabet first, then the uppercase alphabets, followed by a newline character

+5-print_numbers.c - Prints the numbers from 0-9, followed by a newline character